-The 2018 edition of the International Residential Code as published by the International Code Council is hereby adopted by reference with the following additions, deletions and exceptions: Provided that chapters 11 and 25 through 43 of this code are not adopted.
-The Energy Code is regulated by chapter 51-11R WAC; the Plumbing Code is regulated by chapters 51-56 WAC; the Electrical Code is regulated by chapter 296-46B WAC or the Electrical Code as adopted by the local jurisdiction.
-Appendix F, Radon Control Methods; Appendix Q, Tiny Homes; and Appendix U, Dwelling Unit Fire Sprinkler Systems, are included in adoption of the International Residential Code.
+The 2021 edition of the International Residential Code as published by the International Code Council is hereby adopted by reference with the following additions, deletions, and exceptions: Provided that chapters 11 and 25 through 43 of this code are not adopted.
+Energy Code is regulated by chapter 51-11R WAC; Plumbing Code is regulated by chapter 51-56 WAC; Electrical Code is regulated by chapter 296-46B WAC or Electrical Code as adopted by the local jurisdiction.
+Appendix F, Radon Control Methods, Appendix Q, Tiny Homes, and Appendix U, Dwelling Unit Fire Sprinkler Systems, are included in adoption of the International Residential Code.